 The scholarships listed below are open only to students of the College of Arts and Sciences.
 For these and others open to all students at entrance a single application form may be secured from the Scholarship Secretary, Office of Admissions, Day Hall.
-Enrolled students may compete for prizes (see the Announcement of Prize Competitions, obtainable by calling in person at the Visitor Information Center, Day Hall).
+Enrolled students may compete for prizes (see Announcement of Prize Competitions, which may be obtained at the Visitor Information Center, Day Hall).

-DEAN'S SCHOLARSHIPS...
-These scholarships are open to men and women entering the College of Arts and Sciences.
-The annual awards vary from \$100 to \$1,500, depending upon financial need.
+THE DEAN'S SCHOLARSHIPS are open to men and women entering the College of Arts and Sciences.
+The annual awards vary from \$100 to \$1800, depending upon financial need.
 The tenure is four years if the scholastic record of the recipient is creditable.
 At least twenty scholarships are awarded annually.
 January Scholastic Aptitude Test of the College Entrance Examination Board is required.
 Final selection and award are based upon academic promise, general character, and financial need.
 Preference will be given to candidates from areas not well represented in the present student body of the College of Arts and Sciences.

-THE SPENCER L. ADAMS SCHOLARSHIPS...
-Two scholarships open to freshman men.
+THE SPENCER L. ADAMS SCHOLARSHIPS (two scholarships) are open to freshman men.
 Annual award, \$800.
 Tenure is four years, providing academic standing in the upper fifth of the class is maintained.
 Preference will be shown to students majoring in the humanities, foreign language, or economics.